bytecodediary/data-exploration/README.md

 # Data exploration

-This is a repository showing the data exporation techniquesthat we as a team are exploring to make the data anaysis and manipulation and easier task
+This is a repository showing the data exporation techniques that we as a team are exploring to make the data anaysis and manipulation and easier task.

 ## Table of Contents